Heat and charge transport in interacting nanoconductors driven by time-modulated temperatures: Thermal Fields and Currents

 \subsection{Charge currents and charge conservation}

 We focus in our study on the charge and heat currents transversing the contacts, driven by the dynamical change of the temperature.
-The charge currents, or the change rates of the charges in the contacts ($\ell=\Left,\Right$) and the quantum dot (D), are described in terms of the charge current operators
+The charge currents, or the change rates of the charges in the contacts ($\ell=\Left,\Right$) are described in terms of the charge current operators